 - Preferred an urban setting, small programs

-Where he gets his creative juices from:
+- How he gets his creative juices flowing

 - Been writing since he was a teacher

 - Getting a lot of ideas from Twitter

 - Inspired when learning about medical topics (medical records)